-There is a growing body of research regarding cancer and diet.
+There is a growing body of research regarding the best foods and nutrition for a canine cancer diet.
 Studies support the idea that diet can help prolong your dog's life and improve the quality of life.
 Goals for a nutritional program are to reduce the growth of neoplasms (cells that grow uncontrollably) and to help dogs that are losing weight during treatment.
 The way these cells are slowed down is by understanding which parts of food "fuel" these cells and then reducing them in the diet.

 Overall, It is a good idea for a a diet for dogs with cancer to follow the nutrition guidelines of the National Research Council of the National Academies.